If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn how to clean solar panels so you can make more money each sunny day.

-So you will need to know the best way to clean solar panels so they will keep producing electricity for you all year round.
+To get the best return on your investment, you need to know the best way to clean solar panels so they operate at peak efficiency all year round.

 Key Takeaways

-• Clean solar panels 2-4 times a year to maintain energy efficiency.
+• Clean solar panels 2-4 times a year to maintain maximum energy output.

-• Turn off solar panels before cleaning to prevent electric shock.
+• Always shut down the system before cleaning to prevent electric shock.

 Do Solar Panels Need to Be Cleaned?